Maladministration & Malpractice Policy

 Email: info@ofqual.gov.uk

-Warwickshire First Aid Training will make every effort to ensure that all of our staff, including management, administrators, trainers, assessors, internal verifiers and all learners follow all the requirements of our training centre and the awarding bodies.
+Warwickshire First Aid Training will ensure that all employees, including management, administrators, trainers, assessors, internal verifiers, and learners, comply with the requirements of our training centre and awarding bodies.